 In the final round, it’s all about maths.
 Yep.
 Sorry.
-You need to work out what is going to give you the most points on you final few turns.
-In my experience this comes down to three main approaches.
+You need to work out what is going to give you the most points on your final few turns.
+In my experience, this comes down to three main approaches.

 1. Lay all the eggs!

-Lay as many eggs as you can because is one is worth a victory point.
+Lay as many eggs as you can because each one is worth a victory point.

 This works great if you’ve played birds with nests that can hold a lot of eggs.
 Otherwise, you may find yourself running out of space!